AlvinoNguyen/100-days-of-code/log.md

 **Today's Progress**: Continued styling the product landing page.
 In particular, I added responsive styles to the mini-form, the features section, and the footer.

 **Thoughts**: I'm noticing that I have to repeat myself a lot when coding CSS today.
 To alleviate this, I should get used to working with the more complex features of CSS, like variables and functions.
 I should also look into Sass and maybe even Bootstrap, but those are for another time.
-I think I'll have this project done by the end of the week, and I'm still debating on what I should work on after, since I'm getting bored on pure HTML/CSS.
+I think I'll have this project done by the end of the week, and I'm still debating on what I should work on after, since I'm getting bored of pure HTML/CSS.

 **Link to work**: [Product Landing Page](https://github.com/AlvinoNguyen/Product-Landing-Page)